jbutterwick/jbutterwick/README.md

 ## Hi 👋 I'm Jordan (He/Him)

-Polyglot and multi-paradigm fullstack software engineer, currently working at [DocuPet](https://www.docupet.com/)
+Polyglot and multi-paradigm fullstack software engineer, currently looking for work

-my resume is [here](resume.pdf) and you can contact me at jordan(at)butterwick.tech
+my resume is [here](https://butterwick.tech/resume) and you can contact me at jordan(at)butterwick.tech

 ---